Love playing Yukon Solitaire!

 The table also features four slots for foundation piles in the top right corner.
 These are slots for piles of cards running from the Ace to the King in sequence, one for each suit.
 Once a card has been played into a foundation pile, it cannot be removed.

-The exposed bottom card of each tableau can be moved onto an exposed card a value one higher and of the opposite colour to create a sequence.
+The exposed bottom card of each tableau can be moved onto an exposed card a value one higher and of the opposite color to create a sequence.

 This creates a sequence, a group of cards arranged in descending numerical order.
 Existing sequences of any length can be moved to create longer sequences, provided the topmost card of the sequence being moved can be played onto the exposed bottom card of a tableau following the same rules as for single cards.